codybrookshear/codybrookshear/README.md

 - Pronouns: he / him / his

-- Software Engineer with over 15 years experience and a masters degree in Computer Science.
-I've spent the last several years in a team lead role, developing Android software for a device OEM.
-Also doing web development in Angular and node.js, Leading the crusade to make our documentation public and easily accessible.
-Developing SDKs for Xamarin, Cordova, React Native.
-Serving as the team DevOps engineer.
+- Software Engineer with a focus on Android and web development over the last 6 years or so.

+- I enjoy mountain biking and hiking when not writing code.

 ## Work Experience